 JANLY JAGGARDBorn in Suffolk, England 1949

 Art college for Foundation Studies in Ipswich prepared me for a Diploma of Art & Design in Ceramics at West of England College of Art, Bristol, graduating in 1971.
 In 1993 I emigrated to The Shenandoah Valley, Virginia, USA where I continue to teach art in various institutions.
-I have taught drawing and painting at Beverley Street Studio School since 2001 where i also also established an enameling program and have served on various committes there, currently a member of the Gallery Committee.
+I teach drawing, painting, vitreous enamel and handbills ceramics at Beverley Street Studio School since 2001 and have served on various committes there, currently a member of the Gallery Committee.
 This role as teacher has made me a better student, learning from so many different sources about the significant and importance of the Arts in this increasingly de-personalized world.

 In October 2014, I returned to my East Anglian home in England, but specifically to Norwich to study for a Masters Degree in Fine Art at Norwich University of the Arts.
-My focus has been on painting, which so pointedly relates to my method of working with vitreous enamel, the other medium I use to create enamel paintings.
+My focus has been on painting, which so pointedly relates to my method of working with vitreous enamel to create enamel paintings.

 Since 2012 I have been the exhibition coordinator at Ox-Eye Vineyards Tasting Room in Staunton whereby I invite artists and manage the space on behalf of the owners and those artists for 6 exhibitions each year to further enrich the local community.